-During the pendency of any grant application, all contact with staff at AccessLex relating to such application by a potential grantee should be directed to the applicable AccessLex contact.
+During the pendency of any grant application, all contact with staff at AccessLex relating to such application by a potential grantee should be directed to firstname.lastname@example.org.
 Any unsolicited contact by an applicant, or any third party on applicant’s behalf, with AccessLex management or members of its Board of Directors may weigh negatively on its review.

 Step 4: Award Finalization

 In the LOI phase, applicants may be asked to provide a description of how they generally plan to allocate funds for their project.
 If invited to submit a full proposal, applicants will be required to submit a detailed budget.
 In these budgets, applicants may not allocate more than 10 percent of their total direct costs to indirect costs.
 For example, if the total in direct costs is $10,000, the total in indirect costs should be limited to $1,000 (10% of $10,000) for a total of direct plus indirect costs amounting to $11,000.
 In addition, fringe benefit funding is capped at 25% of the personnel salary total.

-In accordance with the Grant Agreement, applicants may be required to attend the AccessLex Legal Education Research Symposium and the Bar Research Forum (if applicable).
+Additionally, applicants may be invited to attend the AccessLex Legal Education Research Symposium and the Bar Research Forum (if applicable).
 Applicants for grants in the amount of $125,000 or higher will be expected to travel at their own expense.
 Applicants for grants totaling under $125,000 will be able to invoice AccessLex Institute up to $1,000 for travel costs associated with fulfilling this request.